 - LP rewards.
-Around 100 million RUBY tokens will be distributed over a minimum of three years.
-Additional tokens may be used to create a Protocol Treasury.
+100 million RUBY tokens will be distributed over five years.
+An additional tranche of tokens forms a Protocol Treasury.
 Farming rewards are subject to a three-month vesting period, or can be accessed immediately with a 50% early exit fee, which is paid to stakers who lock their RUBY for three months.

 - Trading fees and Staking rewards.
 Ruby.Exchange's standard fee is 0.30%:

 - 0.04% used to buy RUBY from the open market for staking rewards

 - 0.01% used to buy and burn RUBY